What is Modern Hanbok? A Guide

 4. New Hanbok Accessories

-Traditionally, hanbok is worn with kkotseon (meaning flower shoes) and boseon (hanbok white socks) as the classic shoes.
+Traditionally, hanbok is worn with kkotseon (flower shoes) and boseon (hanbok white socks) as the classic shoes.
 It didn't matter whether men, women, or children, the hanbok had its own signature shoe.

 Today, modern hanbok does away with the hanbok shoe, and allows the fashionable wearer to mix and match any type of shoes and socks that they like!
 From boots to sneakers, modern hanbok has no limits to style.